openstack/ceilometer/doc/source/architecture.rst

 -----------

-If the collected data from polling and notification agents are stored in Ceilometer's database(s) (see the section :ref:`which-db`), it is possible that the schema of these database(s) may evolve over time.
-For this reasons, we offer a REST API and recommend that you access the collected data via the API rather than by accessing the underlying database directly.
+If the collected data from polling and notification agents are stored in Ceilometer's database(s) (see the section :ref:`choosing_db_backend`), a REST API is available to access the collected data rather than by accessing the underlying database directly.

-If the way in which you wish to access your data is not yet supported by the API, please contact us with your feedback, so that we can improve the API accordingly.

 .. figure:: ./2-accessmodel.png
    :width: 100%